Aptly named the Golden Quarter, the last quarter of each calendar year, October to December, is known to be most lucrative for ecommerce businesses.

 - Here, select See suggested Insights, bringing up the Create Custom Insight menu.

-- Google provides 5 suggested Insight notifications for you, which alert you to different anomalies.
+- Google provides 5 suggested Custom Insight notifications for you, which alert you to different anomalies.
 Select review and create for each, and check the conditions within each alert.
 This allows you to review and alter the conditions required to trigger each alert, and gives you a better idea of when you’ll receive them.
 You can also change the Insight name to be more descriptive to help you manage the alerts in your email inbox.

-By ensuring that you’re measuring the user actions that matter, that your data can be relied upon, and you’re utilising some of GA4’s features to assist you during the period, you can be better prepared for the increased demand and make the most of the golden quarter.
+By ensuring that you’re measuring the user actions that matter, that your data can be relied upon, and you’re utilising some of GA4’s features to assist you during the period, you can be better prepared for the increased demand and make the most of the Golden Quarter.

 Need support with configuring your GA4 property?